-This is a three-year full-time modular programme consisting of 120 credits/year for three years.
+This is a four year full-time modular programme consisting of 120 credits/year for four years.
 10 credits are equivalent to 100 hours of study time (including both contact time and private study).
-Modules vary in valency from 10 to 20 credits.
+Taught modules vary in valency from 10 to 20 credits.

-Stage 1 is common to all students, ensuring a firm foundation across the full spectrum of disciplines necessary to practise environmental science.
-This includes laboratory and fieldwork, individual and team problem-solving and the study of contemporary issues in environmental management.
+Stages 1 to 3 are common to all programmes ensuring a firm foundation across the full spectrum of disciplines necessary to practise environmental science.

+At Stage 1 modules are compulsory and hence common to all students.
+These include laboratory and fieldwork, individual and team problem-solving and the study of contemporary issues in environmental management.
 There is an emphasis on good study practice, with particular modules focusing very much on developing understanding rather than just facts, and the development of C&IT and literature search skills.

-From Stage 2 onwards there is a common spine of compulsory modules with a range of optional modules available to all students so that they can develop individual specialisms.
+In Stages 2 and 3 there is a common spine of compulsory modules with a range of optional modules available to all students so that they can develop individual specialisms.
+Stage 2 includes a choice of Modules specifically to support the development of employability skills.
+Stage 3 includes three major project-based Modules requiring students to develop their organisational, communication, team working and problem solving skills.

 Students may opt to take a placement year between Stages 2 and 3; students are responsible for finding appropriate placement opportunities, however, support is given by programme staff and the careers service.
+Students may also opt to take up ERASMUS and study abroad opportunities at Stage 2 or 3.

-Stage 3 includes a substantial literature review and project on a topic selected and developed by the students demanding high level organisational, communication and problem-solving skills.
+Stage 4 allows students to develop the essential skills and knowledge base achieved by students studying at Level 7 in the chosen specialist area.
+The students undertake a substantial literature review and project on a topic selected and developed by the students in their specialist area demanding high level organisational, communication and problem-solving skills.